-The Board is committed to high standards of corporate governance, and although we do not have to comply with the UK Corporate Governance Code, we have based our corporate governance framework on its main principles.
+The Board is committed to high standards of corporate governance, and has chosen to comply with the QCA Corporate Governance Code (the Code).
+We have based our corporate governance framework on its main principles.
+The Chairman’s Statement on Corporate Governance is outlined below, as are the specific disclosures required by the Code.
 We review our corporate governance arrangements regularly.

 The Board has adopted a schedule of matters reserved for its decision.
 These include:

 - Corporate governance

 - Risk management

 - Health and safety

 - Approval of annual budgets